CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

             data_result(k)=f(data(k,:));
         end

 - Do not use global variables: these can have nasty and unpredictable side effects.
-In other functions, use functions really as *functions*: the output should depend on the input only (with the exception of the state of the random number generator).
+In other words: use functions really as *functions*, where the output should depend on the input only (with the exception of the state of the random number generator).

 - Avoid long expressions with many nested parentheses; rather use multiple lines in which variables (with informative names) are assigned in succession.
 Although this carries a minor speed penalty in Matlab, it improves readability.